 This is because masks create a humid environment where sweat and oil builds up.
 This leads to clogged pores which then results in spot.
 Masks can also rub against the skin causing friction; this then opens the pores and increases the chance of them becoming clogged.

 So, what can you do to avoid getting maskne?

 COMBATTING MASKNE – TOP TIPS

-1. Wash your mask
+1. Wash Your Mask

 It might sound obvious but make sure you wash your mask and wash it often.
 Buy a couple of good quality, reusable masks to wear in rotation and wash each one after use.
 Think of them like your underwear; you wouldn’t wear the same pair for a week at a time so don’t do it with your mask.
-Stick it in a hot wash with your usual laundry or soak in hot water for about 30 minutes.
+Stick it in a hot wash with your usual laundry or soak it in boiling water for about 30 minutes.
 If you suffer from sensitive skin try to avoid perfumed laundry detergents which will only irritate your skin further.

 You can learn more about what happens to your skin when you go make up free here.

+Think about what material your mask is made from.
+Cheap, synthetic fabrics can stop your skin from breathing and are great for creating warm, humid environments which bacteria love.
 Instead, favour masks made from organic cotton and silk.
 These allow the skin to breathe and can be washed easily.
-Make sure you’re wearing a mask that fits your face correctly; you want it to be snug (but not too tight) and that can move as your face does.
+Make sure you’re wearing a mask that fits your face correctly; you want it to be snug (but not too tight) and that moves as your face does.

 2020 has been a tough year with much of it out of our control.
 Do what you can to look after your skin and don’t be too hard on yourself if it at some points it all seems like everything is going south and remember: maskne isn’t going to be around forever.